Arizona

-Southern Arizona is known for its desert climate, with very hot summers and mild winters.
+Southern Arizona is known for its desert climate, with extremely hot summers and mild winters.
 Northern Arizona features forests of pine, Douglas fir, and spruce trees; the Colorado Plateau; mountain ranges (such as the San Francisco Mountains); as well as large, deep canyons, with much more moderate summer temperatures and significant winter snowfalls.
-There are ski resorts in the areas of Flagstaff, Alpine, and Tucson.
+There are ski resorts in the areas of Flagstaff, Sunrise, and Tucson.
 In addition to the internationally known Grand Canyon National Park, which is one of the world's seven natural wonders, there are several national forests, national parks, and national monuments.

+Arizona is home to a diverse population.
+About one-quarter of the state is made up of Indian reservations that serve as the home of 27 federally recognized Native American tribes, including the Navajo Nation, the largest in the state and the country, with more than 300,000 citizens.
+Since the 1980s, the proportion of Hispanics has grown significantly owing to migration from Mexico and Central America.
+A substantial portion of the population are followers of the Roman Catholic Church and the Church of Jesus Christ of Latter-day Saints.
 Arizona's population and economy have grown dramatically since the 1950s because of inward migration, and the state is now a major hub of the Sun Belt.
 Cities such as Phoenix and Tucson have developed large, sprawling suburban areas.
-Many large companies, such as PetSmart and Circle K, have headquarters in the state, and Arizona is home to major universities, including the University of Arizona and Arizona State University.
-Traditionally, the state is politically known for national conservative figures such as Barry Goldwater and John McCain, though it voted Democratic in the 1996 presidential race and in the 2020 presidential and senatorial elections.
+Many large companies, such as PetSmart and Circle K, have headquarters in the state, and Arizona is home to major universities, including the University of Arizona, Arizona State University, and Northern Arizona University.
+The state is known for a history of conservative politicians such as Barry Goldwater and John McCain, though it has become a swing state in recent years.

-Arizona is home to a diverse population.
-About one-quarter of the state is made up of Indian reservations that serve as the home of 27 federally recognized Native American tribes, including the Navajo Nation, the largest in the state and the United States, with more than 300,000 citizens.
-Since the 1980s, the proportion of Hispanics in the state's population has grown significantly owing to migration from Mexico.
-In terms of religion, a substantial portion of the population are followers of the Roman Catholic Church and the Church of Jesus Christ of Latter-day Saints (LDS Church).